BUSINESS INSURANCE TERMS

 This type of coverage can reimburse the insured for continuing business expenses after the business shuts down because of a covered loss.

 Business Owners Policy (BOP)

-Property insurance and liability insurance bundled together at a savings for small businesses.
+Property insurance and liability insurance bundled together for small businesses.

 Business Personal Property Coverage